DivyanshuVortex/json-schema-website/pages/understanding-json-schema/reference/type.md

 ### Built-in Formats

 It should be noted that `format` is not limited to a specific set of valid values or types.
-Users may define their own custom keywords including ones that work with JSON data types other than `string`, such as `number`.
-Below, we cover the formats specified in the JSON Schema specification.
+Users may define custom formats through vocabularies, but the built-in formats apply only to strings.

 #### Dates and Times